In Defense of a Progressive Tax System

 The janitor has no shares of stock, and maybe a couple of hundred bucks in the bank.
 Most of his property is physical and sitting in his rented apartment; he (and a baseball bat) is the first line of defense for his own property.

-Well, the stockbroker has physical property too.
+Well, the stockbroker has physical property too which can be seen in eXp Realty site.
 What about the boat he keeps at Marina del Rey, or the second home in Aspen?
 Again, those (or his ownership of those) are defended primarily by the government – he and his baseball bat are located too far away to keep out interlopers.
 Sure, he might pay private security to watch those items, but if government ceases to exist, the $10 an hour rent-a-cops (not the security companies, the employees) will be living in his second home and his yacht.
 Heck, they’d probably chuck him from his Bel-Air home while they’re at it.
 Nobody’s going to steal the janitor’s apartment; first, because it isn’t his (he rents it), and second, why steal from a poor man when you can steal from a rich one more easily?

 And so far all I’ve written about is protection.
 This could be a really long post, and I could write point out other ways those at the top benefit more than those at the bottom.
 As an example – anyone think the janitor has more political power and access to elected officials than the investment banker, and anyone think power and access doesn’t buy you something?